noenomblot/ADA_P3-jekyll/index.md

 stabilizes without forming new durable connections.

 ---
+### Cluster-level sentiment dynamics

+While event-driven structural changes are extremely rare, sentiment reacts strongly to major events — but in a highly non-uniform way across communities.
+Importantly, the clusters experiencing the largest sentiment shifts are not the clusters where events originate.
+Political, entertainment, and gaming communities primarily act as sources of information and attention, rather than as sites of peak emotional expression.

+Instead, the strongest sentiment gains consistently appear in peripheral or low-constraint clusters such as NSFW, Food, Finance, Humor / Reddit, and General.
+These communities are loosely tied to specific topics and allow more expressive, informal, or affective discourse.
+Across political crises, cultural shocks, and entertainment releases, they function as emotional spillover zones, absorbing reactions that remain weakly expressed in event-specific clusters.

+This displacement of sentiment helps explain the network’s structural resilience.
+Emotional intensity is redistributed away from tightly organized communities, preventing local overload and reducing the incentive for new structural connections to form.
+In this sense, sentiment diffuses broadly while structure remains
+conservative: Reddit processes emotion through redirection rather than rewiring.
+---
 ### What this tells us about event-driven connectivity

 These findings suggest that Reddit’s community structure is highly resilient.